startupjs/startupjs/README.md

 #### Alpha version on Expo (for React Native `>=0.73`)

-1. Create a new expo app and go into it.
+1. Create a new expo app and go into it:

     **Note:** You can use any expo template you want (`tabs` has Expo Router included)